samuelAnjos/samuelAnjos/README.md

 - ⚡ Fun fact: ...
 -->
 ***
 I'm currently studying at UFS in the course of information systems.
-I'm enthusiastic about learning new technologies, both because I am curious, and because it is constantly growing.
+I'm enthusiastic about learning new technologies, both because I am curious and because it is constantly growing.